-The 2023 Notes are subject to specific financial covenants, which include (i) a minimum liquidity covenant that requires the Company to maintain a minimum \$10,000 balance in cash and/or certain permitted cash equivalent investments, subject to certain exceptions, and (ii) a financing milestone covenant requiring that (a) we have received proceeds from an equity financing or series of financings (including the net proceeds from the IPO) of at least \$40,000 during the period commencing on September 7, 2023 and ending on or prior to February 15, 2024, and (b) we have received equity financing or series of financings of at least \$100,000 (inclusive of such equity financing or series of financings in the preceding clause (a)) during the period commencing as of September 7, 2023 and prior to June 30, 2024.
+The 2023 Notes are subject to specific financial covenants, which include a minimum liquidity covenant that requires the Company to maintain a minimum \$10,000 balance in cash and/or certain permitted cash equivalent investments, subject to certain exceptions.
 In addition, the 2023 Notes also contain customary events of default, subject to rights and remedies generally applicable to federal law or the laws of the State of Delaware.
-As of June 30, 2024, the Company was in compliance with the financial covenants and other terms of the arrangement.
+As of September 30, 2024, the Company was in compliance with the financial covenants and other terms of the arrangement.